Continual Learning with Strong Experience Replay: Method

 \subsection{Strong Experience Replay (SER)}

-To further reduce forgetting with a limited memory buffer, recent approaches extend ER with various techniques, such as model regularization~\cite{NIPS2020_Buzzega} and sample selection~\cite{CVPR2022_Wang_vit}.
-However, those approaches mainly focus on retaining the past experiences of the old model on a memory buffer, future experiences of the old model on current training data are seldom explored, resulting in some acquired knowledge being forgotten.

-Inspired by the regularization-based CL approaches~\cite{TPAMI2017_Li, ICML2018_Schwarz}, we also hope the CL model consistently evolves during training.
+To further mitigate the forgetting issue, various ER extensions~\cite{NIPS2020_Buzzega, CVPR2022_Wang, ICLR2022_AraniSZ, ECCV2022_Wang} are developed to preserve learned knowledge when learning new tasks.
+However, these methods may overfit the memory buffer when a few samples are available.
+In this work, we mix the rehearsal-based strategy with model regularization and we extend ER by incorporating two consistency losses, which helps the CL model consistently evolve during training.
 Ideally, if an updated model still has the same outputs as its original ones when learning new tasks, it can be considered that the previously learned knowledge is not forgotten.
 However, this goal cannot be achieved in practice because of disjoint class labels in class-incremental scenarios.
-Instead, we aim to obtain approximate outputs between the new model and the old one.
+Instead, we aim to obtain approximate output logits between the new model and the old one.

-Compared to the classical ER approach, our SER method not only memorizes the ground truth labels of the samples stored in the memory buffer but also seeks consistent predictions between the new model and the old one on the complete training data in the new task.
-Specifically, we propose a forward consistency loss to preserve the future experiences on the current training data, besides the backward consistency loss that distills the past experiences from the memory buffer.
+Our method consists of a backward consistency loss and a forward consistency loss.
+Specifically, the backward consistency $\mathcal{L}_{bc}^m$ is used to distill the model's past experiences on the data stored in the memory buffer.
+On the other hand, the forward consistency $\mathcal{L}_{fc}^t$ is used to distill the model's future experiences on the current training data, as the new data is from the future for the old model.
+An overview of the proposed SER method is illustrated in \fig~\ref{fig_ser}.
+Unlike the backward consistency used in DER++~\cite{NIPS2020_Buzzega}, forward consistency can leverage all training data and it can propagate consistent predictions to new tasks over time.
+Details of these two consistency losses are as follows.

 {\bf Backward consistency.} For the $t$-th task, given a trained model with initialized parameter $\theta_{t-1}$, we measure the backward consistency between two models on the memory buffer $\mathcal{M}$ with a Mean Square Error (MSE) loss: